OSC/ood-documentation/source/monitoring/logging.rst

 - Debuggin issues related to job submissions for a user.
 For example, commands being issued to the scheduler (``sbatch``, ``qsub``, etc) can be seen here by searching for ``execve``.
+- Issues related to PUNs crashing and/or pages not rendering correctly.

 These logs are located at: